anthony2708/dockerfile-contest/Readme.md

 Currently, it is **daily rebuilt**, and can be done **manually** by me (if there are errors occured).
 I am considering whether it needs a **per-push deployment** or not.

 ## The results
-Well, I might say it is not getting the smallest size at all, but it is actually smaller than what I expected from a Base image:
+Well, I might say it is not getting the smallest size at all, but it is actually smaller than what I expected from a Base image (oops, **I must compare it to Nginx and not static one haha** :>):

 ![size](/img/size.png)